How to Untangle Your Hair

-- Wrap a towel around your hair and leave it on while you dry your body, apply make up and get clothed.
+- Wrap a towel around your hair and leave it on while you dry your body, apply makeup, and get dressed.
 This will get rid of any extra water left in your hair.

 - Massage the leave-in conditioner in your hair.
-Proceed to detangle it, preferrably using your fingers or a wide tooth comb.
+Proceed to detangle it, preferably using your fingers or a wide-tooth comb.

 - Comb your hair starting from the tips and working your way up.
 Never comb from top to bottom.
 This will only bring down the knot and break your hair.